galtx-centex/galtx-centex.github.io/foster/foster.md

 **MORE** retiring and rescued greyhounds are on their way to us and are in need of a soft place to land.
 If you have considered fostering, NOW is the time to make a difference in a greyhound's life.
-Please send your foster application (download below) to:
+Please send your foster application (form fillable download below) to [foster@galtx-centex.org](mailto:foster@galtx-centex.org).
-[foster@galtx-centex.org](mailto:foster@galtx-centex.org).
+Application can be typed if downloaded and opened on your desktop.

 GALT-Central Texas ALWAYS needs caring foster homes (with or without cats!).
 GALT-Central Texas provides the basic supplies; you provide lessons on home life, bed, safety, warmth, affection, and